 Together, these secondary parts of the young cauliflower plant supply the plant with food and water and synthesize the necessary substances.

-For example, the stomata are responsible for the exchange of water, the xylem and phloem are in charge of circulating food, and water throughout the plant and the root hairs increase the intake of water.
+For example, the stomata are responsible for the exchange of water, the xylem and phloem are in charge of circulating food, and water throughout the plant, and the root hairs increase the intake of water.

 At this vegetative stage of cauliflower, it starts to grow in height and width.
 The heads are the edible part of the plant, and during this stage, the formation of the heads commences.
 It is necessary to meet the plant’s light, nutrient, and water needs during this period.
+Purified tap water can be used without any issues.

 Many gardeners make the mistake of over-feeding their plants with nitrogen-rich fertilizer at this stage.
 This is a mistake as excess nitrogen will prevent the plant from growing healthy heads.